 Understanding MoneyGram's Unusual Options Activity

-On Thursday, shares of MoneyGram (NASDAQ:MGI) saw unusual options activity.
-After the option alert, the stock price moved up to $11.5.
+MoneyGram (NASDAQ:MGI) shares experienced unusual options activity on Friday.
+The stock price moved up to $12.13 following the option alert.

 - Sentiment: BULLISH